MalkarovPark/IndustrialKit/README.md

 ### Cards <a name="industrialkitui-cards"></a>

 Used to display various objects.
-Can display a description with an image or a SceneKit scene model.
+Box Card can display title, subtitle and SF Symbol.
+Glass Box Card can display title and subtitle with an Image or a SceneKit Node.

-Can be used in conjunction with objects inherited from WorkspaceObject.
-The card initializer is passed the values returned by the object's *card_info* method.
+These cards can be used in conjunction with objects inherited from WorkspaceObject by passing them the values ​​returned by the object's *card_info* method.

-The small card has no subtitle.

 <p align="center">
   <img width="672" src="https://github.com/MalkarovPark/IndustrialKit/assets/62340924/f4335808-4442-4636-99a7-6a3f669de7a0" />